All Episodes

 Is that what's happening?

-Yeah, look, I think we both know that to have a national television show like that, there are always compromises that you need to make with the editorial standards at whatever organization that you're working for, with the people that are working around.
+Look, I think we both know that, you know, to have a, to have a national television show like that, there are always compromises that you need to make with the, the editorial standards of whatever organization that you're working for with the people that are working around.

-Suddenly your team goes from, you know, when you're upstart, your team goes from, well, you, to maybe you and a buddy, to maybe you and five buddies.
+Suddenly your team goes from, you know, when you're up start, your team goes from well, well, you to maybe you and a buddy, to maybe you and five buddies.

-And then suddenly you've got 30 around you, writers, editors, producers, staff, runners, you name it.
+And then suddenly you've got thirty around you, writers, editors, producers, staff, runners, you name it.

-And then suddenly all of this other stuff comes into play.
+And then suddenly all this other stuff comes into play.

 And that's what's happened to these guys.

-Behind closed doors, I'm sure Stephen Colbert knows still how to write a joke.
+I'm sure Steven Colbert, but I'm certain of it behind closed doors., I'm sure Stephen Colbert still knows how to write a joke.

-I'm sure Stephen Colbert still laughs at crude, non-politically correct humor behind closed doors, perhaps behind two or three closed doors.
+I'm sure Stephen Colbert still laughs at crude, uh, nonpolitically correct humor behind closed doors, perhaps behind two or three closed doors.

 No, the whole game has changed.